egeulgen/PANACEA/cran-comments.md

 * Rhub

 ## R CMD check results
-There were no ERRORs, WARNINGs.

-There were 2 NOTEs:
+0 errors ✔ | 0 warnings ✔ | 1 note ✖

 ❯ checking CRAN incoming feasibility ...
-[3s/12s] NOTE
+[4s/12s] NOTE
   Maintainer: ‘Ege Ulgen <egeulgen@gmail.com>’

   New submission

-❯ checking installed package size ...
-NOTE
-    installed size is  6.7Mb
-    sub-directories of 1Mb or more:
-      data   6.0Mb

   This is the initial submission for 'PANACEA'.
-The large file in the indicated sub-directory is necessary for the package to work.
-Hence, I cannot discard it.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.